Skip to main content

 • Electric stimulator for cancer treatment

-If you need a continuous glucose monitor (CGM) from a network pharmacy, you will need a history of insulin use in the last 6 months to make sure it’ll be covered.
+If you need a continuous glucose monitor (CGM) from a network pharmacy, you will need a history of insulin use in the last six months to make sure it’ll be covered.
 Prior authorization for monitors and sensors may apply as well as exception requests if exceeding quantity limits.

 Your doctor will submit a PA request for you.
 PA can take up to two weeks.
 You can log in to your secure member website to check the status.
 Or contact Member Services.